synfig/synfig-docs/source/layers/metaballs.rst

 FIXME!!!

+.. _layer_metaball  About Metaballs Layer:

 About Metaballs Layer
 ---------------------

 Metaballs is effect of the interaction of the circular surfaces ­– balls.
 Every from balls has any radius from center on the vertex of the curve and the weight.

+.. _layer_metaball  Parameters of the Metaballs Layers:

 Parameters of the Metaballs Layers
 ----------------------------------